systeminit/si/app/docs/src/reference/secrets.md

 ✨ info    si            Change Set ID: 01KC7YTW94K3BKRD91X7PRJ6PN
 ```

-By using `--use-local-profile` the CLI will read the credentials from your environment.
+By using `--use-local-profile`, the CLI will read the credentials from your environment.
 You can also pass `--interactive` and it will prompt the user for the parameters.
-You can change the name of the secret by passing `--name` and / or the description by passing `--description`.
+You can change the name of the secret by passing `--name` and/or the description by passing `--description`.

 </TabPanel>
 <TabPanel value="Web Application">
 To update a secret, replace the secret data with the new information.

-First navigate to the component, and click on the secret you want to update:
+First, navigate to the component, and click on the secret you want to update:

 ![Update Secret by selecting it](./secrets/update-secret-first-click.png)